leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 A simple multi-channel signal decorrelator (up to 64 channels) based on randomised time-frequency delays and cascaded all-pass filters.

-This plug-in was developed by Leo McCormack.

 ### DirASS
 <img src="DirASS_GUI.png" alt="" style="max-width: 90%"/><br/>

 The DirASS plug-in is related to these publications: [**Link1**](../../help/related-publications/mccormack2019applications.pdf), [**Link2**](../../help/related-publications/mccormack2019sharpening.pdf).

 A sound-field visualiser, which is based on the directional re-assignment of beamformer energy.
-This energy re-assignment is based on local DoA estimates for each scanning direction, and may be quantised to the nearest direction or upscaled to a higher-order than the input; resulting in sharper activity-maps.
+This energy re-assignment is based on local DoA estimates for each scanning direction, and may be quantised to the nearest direction or upscaled to a higher-order than the input (resulting in sharper activity-maps).
 For example, a second-order input may be displayed with (up to) 20th order output resolution.
 The plug-in also allows the user to place real-time video footage behind the activity-map, in order to create a make-shift acoustic camera.

 This plug-in was developed by Leo McCormack and Archontis Politis.